analogdevicesinc/energy-metic-service/readme_integration.md

     Implement or integrate 16-bit CRC routines as required by the service.
 The provided CRC service code can be used as a reference.

 4. **Initialize Service and Hardware:**
     Initialize the MetIC service and configure the hardware interface (e.g., SPI, UART) as needed.
-For porting to different MCUs, refer to the [Porting Guide](readme_porting).

 5. **Use the APIs:**
     Use the provided APIs for device configuration, register access, and waveform data acquisition.

-Refer to the example CMake configuration and adapter files for further guidance.